-Community Engaged Projects provide opportunities for employer and community partners to benefit from the talents of Usask students in a structured project-based learning experience.
+Community Engaged Projects provide opportunities for employers and community partners to benefit from the talents of Usask students in a structured project-based learning experience.
 These partnerships are driven by employer and community partner priorities that provide reciprocal benefits to both partners and students.
-You can engage students in 30-hour, impactful projects where they will develop their core competencies.
-While completing these projects students have opportunities to reflect, share, and act on their core competencies, receive a bursary, and CCR recognition.
+You can engage students in 30-hour, impactful projects where they will develop their career-readiness competencies.
+While completing these projects students have opportunities to reflect, share, and act on their career-readiness competencies, receive a bursary, and CCR recognition.

 Community Engaged Projects are partially or fully funded depending on the nature of the partnership.